apache/bigtop/bigtop-packages/src/charm/zookeeper/layer-zookeeper/README.md

 off-the-shelf to implement consensus, group management, leader election, and presence protocols.
 Learn more at [zookeeper.apache.org][].

-This charm provides version 3.4.6 of the Zookeeper component from [Apache Bigtop][].
+This charm provides version 3.4.6 of the ZooKeeper component from [Apache Bigtop][].

 [zookeeper.apache.org]: http://zookeeper.apache.org/